Advanced Care Directive

-The Substitute Decision-Maker can only act on your behalf if you are not capable of making a particular decision, whether temporarily or permanently, and must always protect your interests.
+The Substitute Decision-Maker can only act on your behalf if you are not capable of making your own decisions, whether temporarily or permanently, and must always protect your interests.

-You choose who you want to appoint as your Substitute Decision-Maker.
+You choose who you wish to be your Substitute Decision-Maker.
 If you are married, it is usual to appoint your spouse.
 It is also common to appoint an adult child or children if your spouse cannot act for you, or in addition to your spouse.
-Due to the nature of the decisions your Substitute Decision-Maker may be making for you, you should only appoint a trusted person who will carry out your wishes.
+Due to the nature of the decisions your Substitute Decision-Maker may be making for you, only a trusted person should be appointed to carry out your wishes.